Contents

 Update Synced User Information

 User attributes synced from an external directory cannot be edited in Duo via the Admin Panel, Admin API, or CSV import.
-This always applies to the required attributes username, full name, email address, plus phone numbers (if you chose to import phones), and group memberships.
+This always applies to the required attributes username, display name, email address, plus phone numbers (if you chose to import phones), and group memberships.
 Changes to these user attributes should be made in the external directory and then synced over to Duo.

 You may edit Duo user properties that aren't synced from Active Directory via the Admin Panel, Admin API, or CSV import, including those that correspond with optional AD sync attributes you chose not to import.
 However, if you update your AD sync to begin importing values for a previously unconfigured optional attribute, the sync will overwrite any previously configured values with the information imported from Active Directory.